liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### Who is affected?

-This affects any Java code calling the method `render` on a `ConfigurationAction` class, or Java code overwriting the `render` method of a `ConfigurationAction` class.
+This affects any Java code calling the method `render` on a `ConfigurationAction` class, or Java classes overriding the `render` method of a `ConfigurationAction` class.

 #### How should I update my code?